 Department of Psychology at Illinois State University

 Doctoral trainees must pass a comprehensive examination as part of their graduation requirements.
-Trainees are evaluated on their ability to integrate and apply what has been taught during their doctoral studies and their responses to professional issues.
-The exam determines their ability to function as school psychologists.
-Trainees will not receive approval to seek their doctoral-level internship or to defend their dissertation until they have passed the comprehensive examination.
+Trainees are evaluated on their ability to integrate and apply their doctoral studies to the exam questions and their responses to professional issues.
+The exam is designed to determines their ability to function as school psychologists.
+Trainees will not receive approval to seek a doctoral-level internship or to defend their dissertation until they have passed the comprehensive examination.

 The comprehensive examination covers the core areas of psychology including history and systems, biological, cognitive, social, and individual bases of behavior, measurement, statistics, research design and program evaluation, research and professional issues, scientific and professional issues, scientific and professional ethics and standards, diagnosis and assessment, evidence-based interventions, and consultation/program evaluation and supervision.
 The exam will include at least two questions addressing trainees' knowledge of the core areas of psychology: (a) biological bases of behavior, (b) learning and cognition, (c) personality psychology, (d) developmental psychology, (e) social psychology, and (f) measurement, statistics, and experimental design.
 A subcommittee of the School Psychology Coordinating Committee will develop the questions for the exam.

 May 1 is the deadline for registering for the fall examination.
-Before registering for the exam, trainees must have a an approved Doctoral Degree Audit Worksheet on file in the Graduate Programs Office.
+Before registering for the exam, trainees must have an approved Doctoral Degree Audit Worksheet on file in the Graduate Programs Office.
 Doctoral trainees should complete the Comprehensive Examination Registration Form.
-Click on the link to download the Registration Form.

 The Registration Form is an interactive Microsoft Word document that should be completed on the computer and saved as a MS Word file.
 The saved Form should be submitted to the Graduate Programs Office as an e-mail attachment.
 Receipt of the Registration Form will be confirmed by return e-mail, which completes the registration process.